DanRuta/jsNet/README.md

 net.train(training) // This on its own is enough .then(() => console.log("done")) // Training resolves a promise, meaning you can add further code here (eg testing)
 ```

+Until more options are implemented, softmax is used by default during training, on the last layer.
+As such, activation configurations are not used there.

 ##### Options
 ###### Epochs
 By default, this is ```1``` and represents how many times the data passed will be used.